-Yemen lived in the early 1990s, 1980s and before, a prosperous period in several areas, particularly in culture, arts and heritage, but at the end of the 1990s until now this prosperity has completely ended, so the recollection and nostalgia remain of what Yemen has experienced in the past.
+Yemen lived in the early 1990s, 1980s, and before, a prosperous period in several areas, particularly in culture, arts, and heritage, but from the end of the 1990s until now this prosperity has completely ended, so the recollection and nostalgia remain of what Yemen has experienced in the past.

 “People in war time need any message or any glimmer of hope to hold on to it, Yemen's past has had many stories that inspire us as Yemenis and non-Yemenis because our history and heritage are very rich.
-People in the present period need something to speak with them and touch them in a way or another.”
+People in the present period need something to speak with them and touch them in a way or another.”says Al-Hagri.

 “The aim is not to stay in the past, but to be able to build the present to rise to the future.” concluds Al-Hagri.

 Difficulties and self-exertion

 The team has difficulties in searching and collecting information, as the content on the platform from the 1970s and 1980s, finding visual content is not easy, and it takes a long time to find and verify the information.

 There are also ideas that the team would like to implement in the coming period, but because of the lack of support, these projects and ideas are faltering, and the work is based on volunteerism and the hope of obtaining support in the coming period for continuity.

-In terms of the production of stories, the team faced difficulties, such as “One Sofrah” an animation film that speaks on Ramadan atmosphere in Yemen (Special month on the Islamic calendar), where the work in production took nearly three months in searching for sources and making a story, drawing, animation, sound, and visual effects.
+In terms of the production of stories, the team faced difficulties, such as “One Sofrah” an animation film that speaks about the Ramadan atmosphere in Yemen (A special month on the Islamic calendar), where the work in production took nearly three months in searching for sources and making a story, drawing, animation, sound, and visual effects.
 In addition, when holding an exhibition in the Yemeni capital Sana'a at the field, the number of applicants attendance exceeded 400 people where the platform has a large popular base in Yemen, especially in Sana'a, but because of the security situation that Yemen is going through, it was only 80 people.

 Yemen is not just a war country.